Leopold Stokowski Discography

 Also by John R. Bollig is the Victor Discography of Special Labels 1928-1941 5.
 This is a meticulously researched volume of very high quality.

 Of the same high quality is Richard A. Kaplan's The Philadelphia Orchestra: An Annotated Discography published by Bowman & Littlefield 5.
 This volume documents all of the Philadelphia Orchestra recordings from 1917 until March, 1913.

-These and other excellent discographies and books on historical recordings are published by the Mainspring Press of Denver, which you can visit at:
+These and other excellent discographies and books on historical recordings are published by the Mainspring Press of Denver.